shadril238/datacom/README.md

-# basicMatLab
+# Data Communication
-A repository to store basics of MATLAB
+A repository to store basics code and lab tasks of Data Communication course.